Qumulo/qumulo-filesystem-walk/README.md

 ### Summarize owners of filesystem capacity

-`python qwalk.py -s product.eng.qumulo.com -d / -c SummarizeOwners`
+`python qwalk.py -s the.qumulo -d /start/directory -c SummarizeOwners`

 This example walks the filesystem and summarizes owners and their corresponding file count and capacity utilization.

 ### Change the file extension names for certain files

-`python qwalk.py -s product.eng.qumulo.com -d / -c ChangeExtension --from jpeg --to jpg`
+`python qwalk.py -s the.qumulo -d /start/directory -c ChangeExtension --from jpeg --to jpg`

 This example walks the filesystem, searches for files ending with ".jpeg" and then logs what files would be changed.
 If you want to make the changes, run the script with the added `-g` argument.

 ### Search filesystem paths and names by regular expression or string

-`python qwalk.py -s product.eng.qumulo.com -d / -c Search --str password`
+`python qwalk.py -s the.qumulo -d /start/directory -c Search --str password`

 Search for files with the exact string 'password' in the path or name.
 Look for the output in `output-walk-log.txt` in the same directory.

-`python qwalk.py -s product.eng.qumulo.com -d / -c Search --re ".*passw[or]*d.*"`
+`python qwalk.py -s the.qumulo -d /start/directory -c Search --re ".*passw[or]*d.*"`

 Case-insensitive search for files with the string 'password' or 'passwd' in the path or name.
 Look for the output in `output-walk-log.txt` in the same directory.